CJohnsonIT/CJohnsonIT/README.md

 <b>🎨 Creative Work...</b>

   - I've been getting into 3D modeling and rendering in Blender lately.
-I'm still new to it, but it's quicly become something I really enjoy working on in my free time.
+I'm still new to it, but it's quickly become something I really enjoy working on in my free time.

 <b>🤳 Connect with me...</b>